 Despite thermal issues, the ThinkPad P73 offers superb performance.
-The keyboard is excellent, as it should be in every ThinkPad laptop.
+The keyboard is excellent, as it should be on every ThinkPad laptop.
 TrackPoint implementation is also pretty nice.
-Build quality is superb.
+Build quality is outstanding.
 The laptop features an IR camera with facial recognition, which is a nice touch.
 Its chassis is virtually indestructible.
 While this model shows some thermal issues, it’s still an excellent device.

 Best Workstation Lenovo ThinkPad

 |Connectivity||2× USB A, 3× USB-C, HDMI, Audio Jack, SD Card Reader|